bob's your uncle

 Not all creators do the same job.

-• Format creators (they invent repeatable formats)
+• Format creators — invent repeatable content formats the brand can keep using

 3) Set cadence, not campaigns